 309 South Phillips Avenue, Sioux Falls, SD

-If you need to cool off, you can also stop at Chef Hanmer’s Parlour Ice Cream House on South Main Avenue where every scoop is a revelation.
+If you need to cool off, you can also stop at Parlour Ice Cream House on South Main Avenue where every scoop is a revelation.

 Parker Bistro

-There are so many options in Sioux Falls for dinner, from retro decor and sizable American staples at The Diner, to the casual Bread & Circus.
+There are so many options in Sioux Falls for dinner, from retro decor and sizable American staples at the Phillips Avenue Diner, to the casual Bread & Circus Sandwich Kitchen.
 Of course, there are also an appropriate number of craft breweries and hip cafes.

 After days of casual, calorie-heavy meals in the western parts of the Dakotas, we opted for a fine dining experience at Parker’s Bistro.
 This small but elegant restaurant was just what we needed to counterbalance the over indulgences of the previous week.